 London: Marcus Ward, circa 1879.
 Proof.
 Sheet.
 Near fine.
 Kate Greenaway.
 Classic Kate Greenaway lithographic greeting card proofs.
 Eight scenes, including four of a child’s flower processional, and four of Victorian ladies.
 Uncut and complete.
 Toning due to age.
 Previous owner’s notation and price on back side.
 A rare find for any Greenaway or Victoriana collector.
 12 1/2 x 18 inches.

 Art bas-relief, “Capital and Labor” by Woodward & Tiernan/ $100

 St. Louis, MO: Woodward & Tiernan, 1907.
 Sheet.
 Very good +.
 A very good plus color promotional art bas-relief depicting two “Tom Sawyer-esque” boys, the one snacking on an apple, and the other barefoot and carrying newspapers advertising the “Calendar News” bas-reliefs.
 From the verso: “We are offering in 1909 a most extraordinary collection of new and beautiful designs in chemigraph and color bas-relief calendars and souvenirs.”
 Matting shows damp stains, but bas-relief only shows one small spot above second boy’s hat.
 See photo.
 6 x 8 inches tall.

 Not your ordinary bookstore

-Uncommon Works specializes in rare, odd, unique, and handmade books.
-You’ll find books from 1560 forward in the shop, mostly first editions and first or early printings.
+Uncommon Works carries rare and odd books, maps, and ephemera.
+You’ll find books from 1560 forward, mostly first editions and first or early printings.
 We specialize in the Spanish Conquest of the Americas, Native America, Latin America and Mexico.
 You’ll also find first editions of classic and current authors for sale.

 We provide services and referrals for book mending, repair, restoration, and binding.